Historic Glass Bottle Identification & Information Website

 Historic Glass Bottle Identification & Information Website!

-The Bureau of Land Management (BLM), an agency within the U.S. Department of the Interior, administers 261 million surface acres of America's public lands, located primarily in 12 Western States (including Alaska).
+The Bureau of Land Management (BLM), an agency within the U.S. Department of the Interior, administers over 245 million surface acres of America's public lands, located primarily in 12 Western States (including Alaska).
 Part of the mission of the BLM is the management and preservation of the cultural and heritage resources found on America's public lands - prehistoric and historic.

 The author created this website